 You can choose from a functional, chronological, or blended format for your resume.
 However, to be the most compatible with ATS systems, go for the chronological format, listing your work experience from most recent to oldest.

 You don’t want to confuse an ATS by using unfamiliar section headings.
-Go with standard section headings on your resume, such as:

 One of the best ways to optimize your resume and grab the positive attention of an ATS is to use job-specific keywords—especially those found in the job description.
 Read the job post and be sure to include all your relevant skills and competencies throughout your resume.